brunod-e/brunod-e/README.md

 ## *It’s not a bug — it’s an undocumented feature.* :fire:

-Hi I'm [Bruno](https://www.linkedin.com/in/brunodelias/), a 🎓 student of Information Systems at UFSC and a :notebook: FrontEnd Developer from Brazil.
+Hi I'm [Bruno](https://www.linkedin.com/in/brunodelias/), a 🎓 student of Information Systems at UFSC and a Web Developer from Brazil.

 **Talking about me:**